hashirnp/mysql-notes-api/readme.md

-this is simple nodejs backend server using mysql.
+This is simple nodejs backend server using mysql and Express.

-don't expect more from this one, this one only for learnig purpose.
+Don't expect more from this one, this one only for learnig purpose.

-Used Express for this server.

 Hope You understand
 Have a Good Day..!